ArduPilot/ardupilot_wiki/common/source/docs/common-lua-binding-syntax.rst

 Aliases
 =======

 Most methods have an alias defined to specify its binding group.
-For example, the calls bound from the AP_Arming library, have an alias defined as "ahrs" by the description line in its group:
+For example, the calls bound from the AP_AHRS library, have an alias defined as "ahrs" by the description line in its group:

 ``singleton AP_AHRS alias ahrs``